nell devitt

 Clayfest, University of Indianapolis, Indianapolis, IN

-2005 Particles and Passion, the Art of Clay, Academy of Art Museum, Easton, MD
+2005 Particles + Passion, the Art of Clay, Academy of Art Museum, Easton, MD

 For the Office, Katie Gingrass Gallery, Milwaukee, WI

-Furniture: Form and Function, Virginia Brier, San Francisco, CA
+Furniture: Form + Function, Virginia Brier, San Francisco, CA

 2004 Tiles and Containers, Two Person Exhibition, The Gallery, Bloomington, IN